Mosqlimate-project/Mosqlimate-sprint-2025/pages/content/2025/index.md

 ## **How to participate in the Sprint**

-First, you should fill out the [registration form](https://forms.gle/22FFzBZT4Jf5oqzt9) and agree to the event rules, presented below.
+To participate, you must register for the sprint between 05/15/2025 and 06/15/2025 by filling out the [registration form](https://forms.gle/22FFzBZT4Jf5oqzt9)  and agreeing to the event rules, so we recommend accessing the event website with detailed instructions and guidelines.

 We will maintain two communication channels for interaction between participants and the organization team to promote quick communication about any aspect of the event.

-A discussion forum for participants will be available on [Discord](https://discord.gg/yqtgW4TC).
+A discussion forum for participants on [Discord](https://discord.gg/yqtgW4TC).

 Virtual meetings will be organized during the sprint to answer questions and explain the model/forecast submission processes; the invitation for these meetings will be sent to the registered email.

 ## **Sprint Rules:**